Blinken rivals senior Russian official in Indonesia - ExBulletin

 The ministers warned in a joint statement that any use of force to change borders is strictly prohibited under international law.
 Russia should not doubt that a new military aggression against Ukraine would have massive consequences and a high cost in response. “

-The statement came after President Biden spoke with Putin on a video call last week and said he made it clear that a Russian invasion of Ukraine would have devastating consequences for the economy.
-Russian.
+The statement came after President Joe Biden spoke with Putin on a video call last week and said he made it clear that a Russian invasion of Ukraine would have devastating consequences for the country.
+Russian economy.

 Moscow denies that it intends to attack Ukraine and accuses Kiev of its own allegedly aggressive designs.